fruehaufm/fruehaufm.github.io/aboutme.md

 ---

 ## About Me
-I am an IT system administrator in the field of network and IT security with a strong interest in research.
+I am a Zurich-based IT system administrator in the field of network and IT security with a strong interest in research.
 My main responsibilities in my 10+ years of professional experience have been in the area of system and network administration as well as infrastructure monitoring.
 Therefore, I have experience with:
 - Infrastructure monitoring, troubleshooting (Checkmk)
 - System and network administration of a group-wide infrastructure, troubleshooting (Extreme Networks, Enterasys, Fortinet, Sophos, Aerohive)